patryan117/Equity_Backtesting_Model/README.md

 - collect.py: Extracts a collection of micro-cap bio-tech company financial history and stores in a subdirectory as a set of .csv files.
 - transform.py: Creates Pandas dataframes from stored .csv files and runs backtesting simulations.
-- strategy_x.py: Clone of transform.py with individual strategy terms (trigger, buy, hold) implemented as dataframe manipulations.
+- strategy_x.py: Clone of transform.py with individual strategy implemented as dataframe manipulations.

 (note webcrawling modlue is currently being developed to collect news samples and analyze for sentiment rankings)